VATSALVARSHNEY108/B.O.I.-MARK-2/docs/EMOTIONAL_INTELLIGENCE_FEATURES.md

-# 🧠 Emotional Intelligence Features in VATSAL AI
+# 🧠 Emotional Intelligence Features in BOI (Barely Obeys Instructions)

 ## What's New?

-Your VATSAL AI assistant now has **emotional intelligence**!
+Your BOI (Barely Obeys Instructions) assistant now has **emotional intelligence**!
 It can:

 ### 1. **Detect Your Emotions** 😊😢😤😰
 - Analyzes your messages to understand how you're feeling